-Dr. Axel Flierl was born in Nuremberg in 1976 and grew up in the Allgäu.
-He studied organ, organ improvisation and Catholic church music in Munich and Paris as well as musicology in Karlsruhe.
-Formative teachers were Prof. Edgar Krapp, Wolfgang Hörlin, Prof. Thierry Escaich and Vincent Warnier.
+Dr Axel Flierl was born in Nuremberg in 1976 and grew up in the Allgäu.
+He studied organ, organ improvisation and Catholic church music in Munich and Paris and musicology in Karlsruhe.
+His formative teachers were Prof. Edgar Krapp, Wolfgang Hörlin, Prof. Thierry Escaich and Vincent Warnier.

-His decades of engagement with the work and person of Karl Höller he completed with a dissertation on the organ works Höllers in Karlsruhe with Prof. Dr. med.
-Thomas Seedorf, a hitherto unexplored chapter in German music history.
-Axel Flierl is considered a leading researcher to Karl Höller and interpreter in particular of his organ works.
+He completed his decades-long study of the work and person of Karl Höller (1907-1987) with a musicological dissertation on Höller's organ works under Prof. Dr. Thomas Seedorf, a previously unexplored chapter of German music history.
+Axel Flierl is considered a leading researcher on Karl Höller and an interpreter of his organ works in particular.

-Concerts as an organ soloist and as a lecturer at master classes regularly take him to the leading organ centers in Australia, Hong Kong, USA, Russia, Abkhazia, South America, South Africa, Israel, Palestine, Iceland and almost all European countries.
+Concerts as an organ soloist and as a lecturer at master classes regularly take him to the leading organ centres in Australia, Hong-Kong, USA, Russia, Kazakhstan, Abkhazia, South America, South Africa, Israel, Palestine, Lebanon, Iceland and almost all European countries.

-He also appeared artistically with radio and television recordings, several CD recordings and as a book author.
+He has also made radio and television recordings, several CD recordings and is an author of books.